CatMe0w/proma/README.md

 - Stage 4: Fixing lost data of posts from desktop websites

-Due to Baidu's extremely strict anti-bot rules, it's highly recommended to use a proxy pool in stage 4.
+Due to Baidu's extremely strict anti-bot rules, it's highly recommended to use a proxy pool for requests of desktop websites.

 ### Proxies